-Dr Christopher Tyson is a Senior Lecturer in the School of Economics and Finance, and has been at Queen Mary since 2006.
+Dr Christopher Tyson is a Reader in the School of Economics and Finance, and has been at Queen Mary since 2006.

 His primary research interests are in individual decision making; specifically, in the areas of revealed preference analysis, bounded rationality, utility theory, and intertemporal choice.
 His other interests include game theory, bargaining, choice under uncertainty, and evolutionary models.

 Prior to joining Queen Mary, Dr Tyson held a postdoctoral research fellowship at Nuffield College, Oxford.
 He studied at Princeton University (AB 1998) and the Stanford Graduate School of Business (PhD 2004).

 - Manzini P., Mariotti M., Tyson C. (2016) "Partial knowledge restrictions on the two-stage threshold model of choice", Journal of Mathematical Economics 64:41-47.